CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-the-LLDP-Service.md

 To view the distribution, open the medium LLDP Service card.

-{{% imgOld 21 %}}
+{{< figure src="/images/netq/ntwk-svcs-all-lldp-medium.png" width="200" >}}

-In this example, we see that twelve nodes are running the LLDP protocol, that there are 70 sessions established, and that no LLDP-related alarms have occurred in the last 24 hours.
+In this example, we see that 13 nodes are running the LLDP protocol, that there are 52 sessions established, and that no LLDP-related alarms have occurred in the last 24 hours.

 ### View the Distribution of Missing Neighbors